25th Annual National Symposium on Family Issues - Families and Technology

 Adult children's maternal contact increased: Did mobile phones play a role? - Judy K. Treas, PhD, Chancellor’s Professor of Sociology, University of California Irvine and Zoya Gubernskaya, PhD, Assistant Professor of Sociology, University of Albany

 Toward a paradigm for reducing risk for mental health conditions associated with social media use: Encouraging "REAL" communication - Brian A. Primack, MD, PhD, Dean, University Honors College, Professor of Medicine, Pediatrics, and Clinical and Translational Science; Director, Center for Research on Media, Technology, and Health, University of Pittsburgh

 Attendance is free for Penn State students and employees

 We are not able to accept credit cards.
 Please make checks payable to "Penn State".

 Mail check to: Carolyn Scott, Social Science Research Institute, Penn State, 114 Henderson, University Park PA 16802

 The Symposium on Family Issues is sponsored annually by The Eunice Kennedy Shriver National Institute of Child Health and Human Development (R13 HD048150).

-Thank you to our Penn State sponsors: Social Science Research Institute, Population Research Institute, Department of Sociology, Department of Human Development and Family Studies, Department of Psychology, and Child Study Center.
+Thank you to our Penn State sponsors: Social Science Research Institute, Population Research Institute, Department of Sociology & Criminology, Department of Human Development & Family Studies, Department of Psychology, Department of Communication Arts & Sciences, and Child Study Center.

 Parking is available in the Nittany Parking Deck next to the Nittany Lion Inn.
 Validation for free parking is available at the front desk.